 Although not a physical change, it’s important to understand that the postnatal period is particularly stressful and many mood problems will surface at this time.
 Partners and family members should be attentive to mood changes after delivery, listen, be empathetic, and supportive.
-Family members who suspect a new mother has postnatal depression should inform their doctor as soon as possible.
+Family members who suspect a new mother has postnatal depression should inform their doctor immediately.

 Contraception & Gynecological Health

-After giving birth, your body needs time to revert back to a pre-pregnancy state.
+After giving birth, your body needs time to revert to a pre-pregnancy state.
 This can take anywhere from 4 to 8 weeks depending on your situation.
-Once you start to recover at around 6 weeks, your Lochia will start to clear, your uterus will return to normal size, the uterus lining recovers and wounds heal.
-At this time, you can start to exercise or engage in sex again (but consult with your doctor first!).
+Once you start to recover at around 6 weeks, your Lochia will start to clear, your uterus will return to normal size, the uterus lining will recover and wounds heal.
+You can start to exercise or engage in sex again (but consult with your doctor first!).
 However, there are several things you are encouraged to pay extra attention to when making this transition.

 All women are advised to have a cervical (“pap”) smear 6 to 8 weeks after their delivery if they are not being screened regularly.
 You can arrange this with your doctor during the postnatal visit.
 Any ovarian cysts or uterine abnormalities (e.g. fibroids) noted during your pregnancy can also be addressed at this time to see for resolution.

-Breastfeeding can be considered a contraceptive method only if you are feeding exclusively, feeding at least every 4 hours, and have not had a period since delivery.
+Breastfeeding can be considered a contraceptive method only if you feed exclusively at least every 4 hours and have not had a period since delivery.
 It is effective only up to 6 months after delivery.
-Less than 1 in 100 women will become pregnant if using this method correctly.
+Less than 1 in 100 women will become pregnant using this method correctly.
 Read our blog to find out more about breastfeeding in Hong Kong.

 An intrauterine device (IUD) can be inserted from 4 weeks after delivery, although many doctors will only insert it later due to a higher risk of perforation when inserted earlier.
 The device can be left in place for up to 5 to 10 years depending on the type of device inserted.